Nine Mile Canyon XIX: The Fortress

 The first place I attempted to climb up the butte

 Further inspection of the cliffs surrounding the butte led me to a spot that looked somewhat difficult but perfectly reasonable.
 A couple of crude petroglyphs adorned the cliff near the climbing route to the top.
 I gained the top of the butte with relative ease and found myself right at the edge of the circle of rocks that I’d seen in the satellite imagery.
-It was roughly 20′ across and had no discernible depression in the center–it seemed to large to have been a pit house.
+It was roughly 20′ across and had no discernible depression in the center–it seemed too large to have been a pit house.
 All around the flat top of the butte were pottery pieces, lithic flakes, and remnants of rock walls surrounding the edges.
 What appeared to be a broken metate was likely two different halves placed together in more modern times.
 I spent quite some time marveling at the obvious question: why would the Fremont choose to live this high above the canyon floor?
 It had taken me a long time to figure out a route to the top, but the prehistoric inhabitants likely had to descend/ascend every day just to get drinking water.

 Crude petroglyphs